vitaminwater/rotonde/README.md

 # Flux for embedded software

 `rotonde` is a Flux architecture for embedded software developers.

 If you are an embedded developer you might have missed the revolution happening in web and application development.
 This field of computer programming has been mostly dominated by the MVC (and its cousins) pattern.
-I bet you know MVC, which was the perfect fit for the web development, where applications where totally constructed around the concept of request-response.
+I bet you know MVC, which was the perfect fit for the web development of the past, where applications where totally constructed around the concept of request to html response.

 What Flux did was to respond to the fact that modern web applications, and applications in general don't really fit with the request-response pattern.
-Flux proposed a architecture that relies on the fact that data has a unique flowing direction.
+Flux proposes a architecture that relies on the fact that data has a unique flowing direction, when most modern technics involved MVC like patterns with data bindings.

 In Flux, everything is well separated, and the whole picture is only made of 4 elements, in a typical web or mobile applications, these 4 elements are UI, actions, events and stores.

-A classical scenario is when a user presses a button, when this happens, the UI created an action, says `CLICKED_BUTTON`, the concerned stores process the action by modifying there data, and if data has changed, the store sends an event to notify the view, which can then display the change made to the store.
+A classical scenario is when a user presses a button; when this happens, the UI creates a `CLICKED_BUTTON` action and send it the stores through a dispatcher, the concerned stores process the action by modifying there data, and if data has changed, the store sends an event to notify the view, which can then display the change made to the store.

-And now the loop is complete, data flows in a unique direction: UI => action => store => event => UI.
+And now the loop is complete, data flows in a unique direction: `UI => action => store => event => UI`.
 For more infos on flux: see the documentation by facebook: [Here](https://facebook.github.io/flux/).

-When I started using this pattern, which is great for application development, I couldn't but think that this could totally be applied to embedded development, the analogy is made by the fact that you could totally replace the UI by any kind of input that you have when you code on an embedded plateform, whether it's a physical hardware button or an actual UI on a touch screen.
+When I started using this pattern, which is great for application development, I couldn't help but think that this could totally be applied to embedded development.

+The analogy is made by the fact that you could totally replace the UI by any kind of input that you have when you code on an embedded plateform, whether it's a physical hardware button, an actual UI on a touch screen, or even a sensor.
-The stores are the different components of your platform, lets say you are on a raspberry PI, and you want to control a stepper motor, you'd send an action `SPIN_MOTOR` with something like "speed" and "duration" as payload, the store responsible for controlling the motors receives it and starts the motor at the given speed for the given duration, when the duration is reached, it sends an event `MOTOR_STOPPED` to tell the rest of the system that everything went fine.
+And the stores are the different components of your platform, lets say you are on a raspberry PI, and you want to control a stepper motor, you'd send a `SPIN_MOTOR` action with "speed" and "duration" as payload, then the store responsible for controlling the motors receives it and starts the motor at the given speed for the given duration, when the duration is reached, it sends an event `MOTOR_STOPPED` to tell the rest of the system that everything went fine.

-# How it works

-So what `rotonde` gives you is a kind of a dispatcher/router for events and actions.
+So what `rotonde` gives you is a kind of a `dispatcher/event emitter` for actions and events.

-The current implemented interface to this dispatcher is a websocket, but any kind of transport layer could be implemented (let me know if you need something in particular though an issue).
+The current implemented interface to this dispatcher is a websocket, but any kind of transport layer could be implemented (let me know if you need something in particular through an issue).

+## Differences with flux

+If you have carefully read the Flux documentation, you might have noticed that it is not exactly flux, that's because modules are not really stores, there purposes goes well beyond data storage and logic.
+In embedded software, data can be real world data when using sensors, this does not translate well in term of storage.
+On a raspberryPI, the variety of inputs, outputs and there unpredictability implies that we keep `rotonde` as flexible as possible in term of good or even mandatory practices.

+# Basic scenario

 When you code with `rotonde` you have to think in term of modules.
 Each module is connected to `rotonde`, and communicate with each other